Finally, it’s done. I finished testing the Roborock Q7 Max, and here’s the review!

-Despite its round frame, the Roborock Q7 Max+ was efficient at cleaning edges, needing only a few passes to pick up most of the debris scattered.
+Despite its round frame, the Roborock Q7 Max+ efficiently cleaned edges, needing only a few passes to pick up most of the scattered debris.

 It won’t be as good as the Roomba S9+, but the results were impressive, given the debris quantity.

 I put the Q7 Max through the same experiments on carpets with surface debris, and it did well.